abhiram2712/greptile_interview/README.md

 ## Usage

+### Adding a Project

+1. Click "+ Add Project" in the sidebar
+2. Paste a public GitHub repository URL (e.g., `https://github.com/facebook/react`)
+3. Click "Add" to add the project

 ### Generating a Changelog

+1. Select a project from the sidebar
-1. Navigate to `/generate`
+2. Navigate to `/generate`
-2. Select a date range to fetch commits
+3. Select a date range to fetch commits
-3. Click "Fetch Commits" to load commits from your git repository
+4. Click "Fetch Commits" to load commits from GitHub
-4. Select the commits you want to include in the changelog
+5. Select the commits you want to include in the changelog
-5. Click "Generate Changelog" to create an AI-powered summary
+6. Click "Generate Changelog" to create an AI-powered summary
-6. Edit the generated content if needed
+7. Edit the generated content if needed
-7. Add version number, author name, and other details
+8. Add version number, author name, and other details
-8. Click "Save Changelog" to publish
+9. Click "Save Changelog" to publish

 ### Viewing Changelogs

+1. Select a project from the sidebar
-1. Navigate to `/` (home page)
+2. Navigate to `/` (home page)
-2. View all published changelogs in chronological order
+3. View all published changelogs for that project in chronological order
-3. Delete entries if needed (with confirmation)
+4. Delete entries if needed (with confirmation)

 ## Project Structure